 Extend your home’s entertaining space or provide functional garden rooms.
 Bring nature into your life, build a personalized retreat in order to relax, rejuvenate, refresh at home.

-Garden designs are reflective of the tranquility of our special Eastern Shore lands and surrounding waters.
 Native plants play a large role in the design process.
 Jan considers existing architectural features when designing a garden plan.
 Our gardens succeed when they appear to belong.
-The best gardens celebrate the local environment—even mitigation plantings are selected to be appropriate to the Eastern Shore.
+The best gardens celebrate the local environment, mitigation plantings especially are selected to be appropriate to the Eastern Shore.

 Jan’s long-term relationships allow her to build a talented team to create your garden.
-Experience, skills, and excellent communication help you feel secure in knowing your project in fabulous hands.
+Experience, skills, and excellent communication help you feel secure in knowing that your project is in fabulous hands.

 Plans can be drawn for gardens of any scale that include everything from drainage improvements to hardscape, planting plans to raised vegetable gardens, shore line mitigation and screen plantings to artful pebble and stone mosaics.